 Like mice, keyboards have been getting smaller and smaller over the last couple of decades, with current options bringing the absolute minimum amount of keys to the gaming table.
 Many people have started to tire of full-size keyboards these days, so let’s have a look at the best options for reducing your keys.
 Trigger warning: If you’re a frequent user of the Numpad, steer clear of this guide as there will be no Numpad in sight.
 Sorry, accountants.
 Custom PC builders might also want to avoid going small, as there are no Fn keys here either, and Fn keys are particularly useful when it comes to messing around in the BIOS and other low-level hardware.

 While the smaller form factor keyboard removes a lot of the versatility they can potentially offer, many people are still leaning towards them for their gaming needs.
-With a smaller footprint and less clutter, the small gaming keyboard definitely has something to offer today’s market.
+With a smaller footprint and less clutter, the small gaming keyboard is slowly starting to compete with full-size keyboards.

 Our Top Picks

 How we choose the best small gaming keyboard